 Photo Credit: Brett Hall Jones

 Devi S. Laskar (’04, ’08, ’14, ’15, ’21) is the author of The Atlas of Reds and Blues, winner of 7th annual Crook’s Corner Book Prize (2020) for best debut novel set in the South, winner of the 2020 Asian/Pacific American Award for Literature (selected by APALA); selected by The Georgia Center for the Book as a 2019 book “All Georgians Should Read,” finalist for the 2020 Northern California Book Award, long-listed for the DSC Prize in South Asian Literature and the Golden Poppy Award.
 The novel was named by The Washington Post as one of the 50 best books of 2019.
 Laskar’s second novel, Circa, was published on May 3, 2022, by Mariner Books.
-Her third novel, Midnight, At the War, will be published by Mariner Books in Spring 2024.
+Her third novel, Midnight, At the War, was published by Mariner Books in Spring 2024.
 In 2022, USA Today named Laskar among “50 AAPI authors” to read and Goop selected Circa as its June Goop Book Club pick.
 Laskar holds degrees from Columbia University, the University of Illinois at Urbana-Champaign and the University of North Carolina at Chapel Hill.
 She has been nominated for a Pushcart Prize and Best of the Net.
 A native of Chapel Hill, N.C., she now lives in California with her family. www.devislaskar.com

 Photo Credit: Anjini Laskar

-Krys Lee is the author of the story collection Drifting House and the novel How I Became a North Korean, and the translator of two books by Young-ha Kim.
-She is the recipient of the Rome Prize in Literature and the Story Prize Spotlight Award, the Honor Title in Adult Fiction Literature from the Asian/Pacific American Libraries Association, a Granta New Voices pick, and was a finalist for the Center for Fiction First Novel Prize and the BBC International Story Prize.
-She teaches creative writing at Yonsei University, Underwood International College. www.kryslee.com
+Krys Lee is the author of the story collection Drifting House and the novel How I Became a North Korean, and the translator of I Hear Your Voice and the story collection Diary of a Murderer by Young-ha Kim.
+She received the Rome Prize in Literature and the Story Prize Spotlight Award, the Honor Title in Adult Fiction Literature from the Asian/Pacific American Libraries Association, and was a finalist for the Center for Fiction First Novel Prize and the BBC International Story Prize.
+She currently teaches creative writing at Yonsei University, Underwood International College in Seoul, South Korea. kryslee.com [F/M]

 Photo Credit: Matt Douma